 ICO Committees and Members will be able to use the contents of the Five-Year Action Plan to assist in drafting policies and making recommendations about projects and other activities to the ICO Council.
 In turn, the Plan will serve as a basis for the Council in its decision-making and in the evaluation of the activities undertaken by the Organization.
 Therefore, the following KPIs will be used as a monitoring and evaluation system to assess the progress and outcomes of the implementation of the Five-Year Action Plan.
-The execution of this plan will be carried out through annual programmes of activities that will be evaluated against the relevant KPIs.
-In addition to certain qualitative evaluation, it is also proposed that a numerical measure of the degree to which the strategic objective is being achieved is prepared via annual programmes of activities.
+The execution of this plan will be carried out through annual programmes of activities that will be evaluated against the relevant outputs and KPIs.
+In addition to certain qualitative evaluation, it is also proposed that quantitative and qualitative measures of the degree to which the strategic objective is being achieved are prepared via an annual programmes of activities.

-Strategic Goal I: Delivering world-class data, analysis and information to the industry and policy-makers
+Strategic Goal I: Delivering world-class data, analysis and information to the industry and policymakers